Sondra Perry, an American moving-image artist, has been awarded the inaugural Dream Commission.

-Fondation Beyeler and Serpentine Galleries are hosting an online presentation of moving-image artworks for the biennial Dream Commission, the flagship initiative of Muse, the Rolls-Royce Art Programme.
+The biennal Dream Commission is the flagship initiative of Muse, the Rolls-Royce Art Programme.
 The Dream Commission strives to support a spirit of innovation at a time when it has never been more vital.
 Recognising the growing importance of new technologies in contemporary art, it provides a platform to emerging and mid-career artists working in the medium of moving image.

 Muse announced the shortlist for The Dream Commission in October 2020 which includes: Beatriz Santiago Muñoz, Martine Syms, Sondra Perry and Zhou Tao.

-Each of the shortlisted artists submitted a moving-image concept artwork, investigating the narrative of ‘Dreams’, which are being presented below for the first time.
+Each of the shortlisted artists submitted a moving-image concept artwork, investigating the narrative of ‘Dreams’, which are being presented below.

 Please be aware that some of the content includes strong language.